 The administration interfered in the hard coal strike.
-At the time the peo-ple of Chicago, New York and a hundred other cities were on the verge of mob Yet no sooner did President law.
-Roosevelt interfere than there was tranquillity throughout the nation.
-The administration got there, and the results were what the people wanted
+At the time the people of Chicago, New York and a hundred other cities were on the verge of mob Roosevelt interfere than there was tranquillity throughout the nation.
+The administration got there, and the results were what the people wanted.

-The administration proceeded against the Northern Securities company.
-It established beyond doubt or question the fact that in this country no individual, no corporation is above the law.
+The administration proceeded against the Northern Securities company. established beyond doubt or question the fact that in this country no individual, no corporation is above the law.
 Again the administration got there and the result was what the people wanted

 The administration grappled with the problem of half a century on the isthmus of Panama.
-Despite tempestuous assaults from the democrats and antiimperialists, it overcame all difficulties and solved the problem.
-To-day there is nothing more in doubt on the isthand the result is what the American people have wanted for 50 years.
+Despite tempestuous assaults from the democrats and anti imperialists, it overcame all difficulties and solved the problem.
+To-day there is nothing more in doubt on the isthmus.
+The administration got there, and the result is what the American people have wanted for 50 years.